Write using plain English (plain language)

 What plain English is

 Plain English is direct, clear, everyday language.
-It makes text easier for everyone to understand.
+It makes text easier for everyone to read and understand.

-- Avoids jargon unless the audience understands it
+- avoiding jargon unless the audience understands it

-People with at least some secondary education can understand text written in plain English.
-That's around an age 11 to 14 year old reading ability.
+People with at least some secondary education can understand text written in plain English (roughly age 11 to 14 reading ability).

 Tips for writing in plain English

-Help people quickly get to what matters most about your message.
-Keep it simple using these tips.
+Help people quickly get to what matters most by keeping your writing simple.

 Use:

-- headings to break up text - it should still make sense with the headings removed
+- headings to break up text (your content should still make sense if headings are removed)

-- short paragraphs that cover one topic - no more than 5 sentences each
+- short paragraphs on one topic (aim for no more than 5 sentences)

-- short sentences that average 15 to 20 words - break up sentences longer than 25 words or use bullet points
+- short sentences averaging 15 to 20 words (break up sentences longer than 25 words or use bullet points)

-- bulleted and numbered lists - aim for 6 to 7 points per list, try to break up longer lists into different sections
+- bulleted or numbered lists (aim for 6 to 7 points per list; split longer lists into sections)

 Avoid:

-- words that appear on GOV.UK words to avoid list
+- words listed on the GOV.UK words to avoid list

 Plain English and easy read language

-People with at least some primary school level education should be able to understand text written in easy read language.
-That's around an age 7 to 9 year old reading ability.
+People with at least primary school level education (roughly age 7 to 9 reading ability) can understand easy read text.

-Easy read language is normally used with a specially designed format that incorporates images alongside simple sentences.
+Easy read language is normally used with a specially designed format that uses images alongside simple sentences.

-For our websites, you should focus on writing most service content in at least plain English.
+For our websites, most service content should be written in plain English.

 Measuring readability

 Readability tools can help you understand how easy your text is to read.
-This can help you think about ways to improve your writing.
+This can help you identify ways to improve your writing.

 Always test your content with real users too.